Information for Authors

 PROCESSING /PUBLICATION FEE

 Reference to GHQ letter no. 3543/242/DMS-5(b)-CPPHUJ dated 23 Aug 2017, the processing fee of Rs.
 1500/- (non-refundable) is to be paid at the time of submission of the article through demand/bank draft payable in the favor of PAFMJ-AMC account.
 It is further intimated that AMC/ADC officers have to pay Rs.
 3500/- and the Civil authors` will have to pay Rs.
 7,000/- as publication charges/fee, if the article is accepted for publication.
 The publication charges for case report and short communication will be half of the above charges.
+Research Protocol will be published with the same publication charges as that of case report.
 (Payable before issuance of acceptance letter).

 The publication fee will not be refunded if the author withdraws the article after the acceptance letter is issued.